Go to crm.nd.edu and log in using your Notre Dame netID and Password. If you are a user and cannot login, please contact your local administrator.

 Please contact your local administrator for assistance and refer to “Why do I only see an organization record for a constituent?” and “Why do I get an insufficient privileges error?”

 The details of a private note can only be seen by the department/school that the user is in and is used for sensitive information.
+Private Notes are only a feature in Salesforce Classic, it is not available in Lightning Experience.
 A task is an assigned action that you may create for yourself or assign to another user.

 The private note is visible in activity history so other users across campus can see interactions that have occurred without revealing additional information.
 The details of those private notes will not be visible to other users.

-To update a constituent’s current employer info please use the “Employment” Affiliation.
+To update a constituent’s current employer info please use the “Non ND Association” Affiliation.
 For more detailed instructions, please see the Associations & Affiliations Quick Reference Guide (add links over “Associations & Affiliations Quick Reference Guide”)

-Fields in crmND are tracked, so any changes made are included in a report that is reviewed daily by the alumfile team.
+Update requests are submitted to Data Integrity as Cases in crmND and are tracked, so any changes made are included in a Case Queue that is reviewed daily by the Data Integrity team.

 Please see the Reports Quick Reference Guide or List Views Quick Reference Guide for help.

 - Salesforce Sales Cloud - "Sales Cloud" refers to the "sales" module in salesforce.com.
 It includes Leads, Accounts, Contacts, Contracts, Opportunities, Products, Pricebooks, Quotes, and Campaigns (limits apply).
 It includes features such as Web-to-lead to support online lead capture, with auto-response rules.
 It is designed to be a start-to-end setup for the entire sales process; you use this to help generate revenue.